A digital oscilloscope for the analog world

-The PicoScope 4262 has a built in 20 kHz function generator (sine, square, triangle, DC voltage, ramp, sinc, Gaussian, half–sine, white noise and PRBS).
-The function generator offers and outstanding sine wave distortion performance of 102 dB SFDR to match the performance of the oscilloscope / spectrum analyzer.
+The PicoScope 4262 has a built-in 20 kHz function generator (sine, square, triangle, DC voltage, ramp, sinc, Gaussian, half–sine, white noise and PRBS).
+The function generator offers an outstanding sine wave distortion performance of 102 dB SFDR.

 As well as basic controls to set level, offset and frequency, more advanced controls allow you to sweep over a range of frequencies.
 Combined with the spectrum peak hold option this makes a powerful tool for testing amplifier and filter responses.